dphfox/technical-fluff/_posts/2023-04-25-scroll-wheel-ux.markdown

 *This should be great.*

-But the default setting was shit.
-When compared to how a physical wheel would work, it scrolls in the *opposite* direction - it's natural scrolling all over again!
+But when I tried it out, it felt shit.
+When compared to how a physical wheel would work, it scrolled in the *opposite* direction - it's natural scrolling all over again!

 ![Diagram showing how the MX Master 3S compares to a physical wheel setup when scrolling perpendicular to the document surface.](/assets/posts/scroll-wheel-ux/mx-horizontal-scroll.svg)

 Needless to say, I switched that pretty quickly, and now the balance of the universe has been restored, or something like that.

-In fairness to Logitech, this was probably just an arbitrary decision made by an engineer somewhere, and literally nobody cared about this sort of detail because only a detail-obsessed weirdo would spend half an hour penning a blog post about their specific theories about how scrolling would work.
+~~In fairness to Logitech, this was probably just an arbitrary decision made by an engineer somewhere, and literally nobody cared about this sort of detail because only a detail-obsessed weirdo would spend half an hour penning a blog post about their specific theories about how scrolling would work.~~

-Wait - shit, it's been half an hour already?
+UPDATE: Nope, I'm an idiot.
+The software has it the right way around.
+I don't know why it's inverted for me.
+I'll figure it out.